gamesbook/pyprototypr/docs/layouts_rectangular.rst

 The rows and columns themselves are not drawn - if needed you can use the *debug* property to display them (see `Example 10.
 Debug`_  below).

-Apart from the ``RectangularLocations()`` command described here, there are also other ways to place elements on a page:
+Apart from the ``RectangularLocations()`` command described here, there are also these other commands which allow you to layout elements in a more repetitive or regular way within a page:

 - `Repeats <layouts_repeats.rst>`_
 - `Sequences <layouts_sequence.rst>`_